-Until recent years, the high school produced its own electricity from a steam engine-driven generator.
+Until recent years, the high school produced its own electricity from a steam enginedriven generator.
 During the hurricane of 1938, the only lights left burning in Fairhaven were in the high school, and it became overnight, a shelter for the refugees of the storm.

-Every few years during the life of Mr. Rogers, each member of the graduating class would receive, from an unknown source, a twenty-dollar gold piece as a graduation gift, Every student knew, however, that only one person could possibly be responsible for this--Mr. Rogers, himself.
+Every few years during the life of Mr. Rogers, each member of the graduating class would receive, from an unknown source, a twenty-dollar gold piece as a graduation gift, Every student knew, however, that only one person could possibly beresponsible for this-Mr. Rogers, himself.

 One summer the teachers of Fairhaven High School spent a most carefree vacation.
-A certain person who wished his identity to remain unknown paid their salaries continuously during the summer months.
+Their salaries were paid continuously during the summer months by a certain person who wished his identity to remain unknown.
 Mr. Rogers could not keep all his good deeds secret, however.